darrenjw/djwhacks/python/veros/Readme.md

 Full documentation: <https://veros.readthedocs.io/en/latest/introduction/get-started.html>

-First `uv pip install veros` in a new virtual environment, and activate it.
+First create and activate a new virtual environment for veros in the usual way.
+Then, in the activated environment, do `uv pip install veros`.
 Then, from an appropriate directory:
 ```bash
 veros copy-setup acc
 cd acc